 They say April showers bring May flowers.
-A great gutter system will help protect your roof, siding and foundation from all that April rain.
+A great gutter system will help protect your roof, siding, and foundation from all that April rain.
 If your gutters have seen better days, you may start noticing signs that your gutters need to be replaced.
 We have put together some common issues to look out for with your gutter system this spring and what you can do about them!

 Leaking at the Corners or Seams

 The weakest part of any system is the seam, gutters are no different.
 Over time the seal at the seam and corner breaks down and the system will begin to leak.
 This is easily spotted by water dripping from the underside of the gutters.
 Leaking gutters is usually an indicator that your gutter system may need to be replaced.
-However in some cases, resealing the seams will add a few more years of life to your system as long as you don’t show any other signs of wear.
+However, in some cases, resealing the seams will add a few more years of life to your system as long as you don’t show any other signs of wear.

 Over time, some types of gutters will lose structural integrity from UV exposure.
 Other systems may be missing fasteners in important places, or have fasteners spaced out too far.
 This can result in sagging gutters.
 Since gutters are sloped at a specific angle toward the downspout to ensure proper drainage, sagging can cause real problems.
-Stagnant water can lead to rusted or pitting gutters, overflowing gutters, and invite pests to make themselves right at home.
-On the rare occasion, gutters can be repositioned to eliminate sagging.
+Stagnant water can lead to rusted or pitting gutters, and overflowing gutters, and invite pests to make themselves right at home.
+On rare occasions, gutters can be repositioned to eliminate sagging.
 Most of the time it is recommended to replace them.